Measure the impact of volunteering on your project.

 Where to start?

-The Measuring Impact of Volunteering Good Practice Guide explains steps to take, and what things you need to think about before you start.
+So What?
+Volunteering Impact Measurement: Top Tips to Get You Started explains the steps to take, and what things you need to think about before you start.
+Drawing upon case study evidence it identifies the benefits of impact measurement and how it can help you improve your own organisation's performance.
 It also includes a list of useful resources.

 The Volunteering Impact Assessment Toolkit provides a framework to help describe what impacts you would expect to see from volunteering, and who experiences them.
 The toolkit includes ready to use questionnaires and topic guides, and a helping hand with analysing the information you get back.